camgranella/opencpe-aws/README.md

 OpenCPE aims to be an all-in-one tool for Cloud resource control with heavily opinionated defaults, focusing on ease of use and maintenance.

 Among the features that differ OpenCPE from other monitoring/notification systems, it includes:
-- Pre-defined sensible policies written at the software-level, avoiding a learning curve by requiring users to write their own policies
+- Pre-defined sensible policies, avoiding a learning curve by requiring users to write their own policies
 - All-in-one functionality: logging, mailing and all other actions are not required to install any additional plugins/packages
-- Easy account management, being able to parse all required configuration by a single JSON file
+- Simple configuration, being able to parse all required configuration options by a single JSON file
-- Eliminate integrations by not requiring metrics to go through a data-agreggator
+- Ability to run multiple accounts with specific differing environment needs for each
+- Specific edge-case manipulation of policies by including tag-based "ignore" capabilities defined in the configuration file

 ## Architecture Overview
 <img width="1159" height="605" alt="openCPEBasicArchitecture" src="https://github.com/user-attachments/assets/c455be7f-57bd-4762-8386-51f0dab7b53d" />